How Do The Four Steps For Easing Lockdown Affect Weddings?

 This roadmap starts to give a little more clarity on numbers that are likely to be permitted at weddings over the next few months.
 We eagerly await more detailed guidance on exactly what those weddings might look like.Alison Hargreaves, Wedding industry expert and Guides for Brides CEO

-- Outdoors, most social contact rules will be lifted, but gatherings of more than 30 will be illegal.
+- Outdoors, most social contact rules have been lifted, but gatherings of more than 30 are illegal.

-- Indoors, the rule of six or a larger group of up to two households will be allowed.
+- Indoors, gatherings of up to six or a larger group of up to two households are allowed.
+This includes in private homes.

-- Indoor hospitality – pubs, restaurants, cinemas, theatres, concert halls, hotels, B&Bs, indoor exercise classes – will be allowed.
+- Indoor hospitality – pubs, restaurants, cinemas, theatres, concert halls, hotels, B&Bs, indoor exercise classes – is now allowed.

 What does Step 3 mean for weddings?

 Read our guide to weddings after lockdown to find out more about the guidance for weddings during Step 3.